apiato/documentation/docs/core-features/query-parameters.md

 - [See the Query parameters from the User Developer perspective](#see-the-query-parameters-from-the-user-developer-perspective)
 - [More Information](#more-information)

-Users often need to control the response data, thus the apiato supports some useful and common query parameters:
+Users often need to control the response data, thus the Apiato supports some useful and common query parameters:

 ## Sorting & Ordering {#sorting-ordering}
 *(provided by the [L5 Repository](https://github.com/andersao/l5-repository))*